cspoppuppy/Stock-Market-Abuse-Detector/README.md

 # Market Abuse Detection

-Analyse suspicious trades using traders data and stocks data.
+-   Use traders data (csv files) and stocks data (Yahoo), analyse suspicious trades of one or more stock(s).

+    -   Trades that happened in a non trading day of the stock
+    -   Trades that outside of the price range of the day

+-   Display susppicious traders (ranking table), and suspicious trades by country

-Analysis are displayed using Flask.
+-   Results are displayed using Flask.

-### Assumptions
+-   #### Assumptions

     Bad data excluded from analysis:

     -   Traders data with no stockSymbol
     -   Traders data with no traderId
     -   Traders data with no tradeDatetime

     Ignored as suspicious:

     -   Traders data with missing price

 ### Setup